monix/monix-bio/docs/resourcesafety.md

 ## Running finalizer

-`guarantee` ensures that we run provided finalizer regardless of the exit condition, be it successful completion, failure, or cancellation.
+`guarantee` ensures that we run the provided finalizer regardless of the exit condition, be it successful completion, failure, or cancellation.

 `guaranteeCase` is a variant which takes `ExitCase[Cause[E]] => UIO[Unit]` and can distinguish between different exit conditions.